 If you are still in school, or would like to return to school, consider a study abroad program.
 You can apply for scholarships to cover your costs.
 In many countries, including Norway, Sweden, and Germany, colleges are free and a number of English language courses are available.

-While it’s difficult to complete an entire education in an international location where you don’t speak the primary language, studying abroad can offer opportunities to meet people and see a different part of a country than you would experience simply by being a tourist.
+While it’s difficult to complete an entire education in an international location where you don’t speak the primary language, it’s possible.
+Studying abroad can offer opportunities to meet people and see a different part of a country than you would experience simply by being a tourist.

 The one way you absolutely